Because Beer Welcomes Shakey Graves

 Because Beer Craft Beer Festival is excited to announce Shakey Graves as the musical headliner for Friday July 12, the opening night of the 2019 festival.
 The Hamilton stop is part of the critically acclaimed Americana artist's Sleepwalker Tour, rolling across North America in support of his latest album Can't Wake Up.

 For the past five years, Because Beer has matched awesome craft beer and cider with outstanding live music.
 That tradition continues in 2019, the festival's sixth year.
-Watch for additional announcements about the festival's music lineup — as well as its breweries, homebrew contest, food trucks, speakers, activities and more — in the days and weeks ahead.
+Watch for additional announcements about the festival's music lineup — as well as its breweries, homebrew contest, food trucks, activities and more — in the days and weeks ahead.

 Because Beer's Early Bird tier has sold out.
 Advance tickets are now available!